Geldards and Probate and estate administration

 We are committed to providing a reliable, effective and expert service to all clients and are certified under the ISO 9001 Quality Management System.

 There are 14 members of the team who may work on your matter depending on your location.
-Regardless of who works on your matter, they will be supervised by Erica Thomson and Jaclyn Barnes, Partners and Head of Probate and Estate Administration in the Midlands and Claire Johnson, Partner and Head of Probate and Estate Administration in Cardiff.
+Regardless of who works on your matter, they will be supervised by Erica Thomson and Jaclyn Barnes, Partners and Head of Probate and Estate Administration in the Midlands and Anne Taylor and Gillian Crouch, Senior Associates in Cardiff.